This procedure may also be referred to as osseous grafting.

-First, bone resorption can be prevented by packing the tooth socket with powdered bone graft material (called a socket graft, or ridge preservation) at the time of tooth removal.
+First, bone resorption can be prevented by packing the tooth socket with powdered bone graft material (called a socket graft, or ridge preservation) at the time of tooth removal (extraction).

 Bone grafting can also re-establish the height (by a limited amount) and width of alveolar bone that has already been lost following removal of a tooth.
 A block cortical graft involves attaching a solid piece of bone to the deficient area, and attaching it with fixation screws while it integrates into position over several months.

 Roots of the upper back teeth often project up into a hollow chamber inside the cheek bones, called the maxillary sinus.
 When any of those teeth are lost, bone may resorb from the sinus floor, as well as the other walls of the tooth socket.
-It can usually be regenerated in a procedure known as a sinus lift or sinus elevation.
+It can usually be regenerated in a procedure known as a sinus elevation (sinus lift).

 Bony defects sometimes occur around teeth with multiple roots.
 Such areas can often be treated by guided tissue regeneration (GTR).